 This might be through combing CV databases on job boards, looking at social media, or using professional networks to identify people who meet the criteria for the role, and then connecting with them.
 It is also about building interest in an open job role by reaching out to potential applicants to ask them to apply.

 The job market today is candidate-focused, and although there is competition for the top jobs, applicants can afford to be more choosy about the positions they apply for.

 This means that making sure a candidate pool even exists needs more work than just advertising a role on a job board.
-Ensuring qualified and skilful candidates are top of the list can be the hardest part, but it is even more important.
+Ensuring qualified and skillful candidates are top of the list can be the hardest part, but it is even more important.

 Effective and efficient talent sourcing approaches potential candidates first, to invite them into interaction and show them a role that would be a good fit.
-That applies whether they are actively looking for a new role, or are a passive candidate who is not currently in the market for a change.
+That applies whether they are actively looking for a new role, or are passive candidate who is not currently in the market for a change.

 What is the difference between sourcing and recruiting?

 Talent sourcing and recruitment are similar, but not the same.
 Sourcing feeds into recruitment, to create a consistent flow of highly-skilled and qualified applicants for roles.

 Sourcing is the precursor to recruitment.
 It is the starting point of a recruitment process, searching for and identifying talent, then nurturing them and turning them into leads for the hiring team.